xprudhomme/bankin-webscraping-challenge/README.md

 ## For those who cannot wait

-If you wish to get the scraping script and test it right now, without going through all this tutorial, simply follow the instructions below.
-Open a new console and type:
+If you want to get and test the scraping script right now, simply follow the instructions below.
+Please make sure Nodejs v8.x is properly installed on your system beforehand.

+First, open a new console and clone this repository to the desired location:

     $ cd /tmp
     $ git clone https://github.com/xprudhomme/bankin-webscraping-challenge & cd bankin-webscraping-challenge

+Then, install the node modules dependencies:

     $ npm i

+Eventually, simply run the node script:

     $ node bankin-challenge-scraping.js

 ## Tools/weapon choice